kgantsov/hammerload/README.md

-# Hammerload - High-Performance HTTP & gRPC Benchmarking
+# Hammerload - High-Performance HTTP, gRPC and WebSocket Benchmarking

-A lightweight, blazing-fast command-line interface for load testing HTTP and gRPC services.
+A lightweight, blazing-fast command-line interface for load testing HTTP, gRPC and WebSocket services.
 Hammerload supports configurable concurrency and time-based test duration, making it the perfect tool for profiling the performance and stability of APIs, microservices, and web backends.

 ```bash
 hammerload --duration 10 --concurrency 200 http -u http://localhost:8080/healthz